Pritchard, British Columbia: Later community

 On the north shore west of the bridge, the first phase of the subdivision (comprising 38 lots of 10000 ft2), was ratified in January 1972.
 Approval of the second phase (62 lots) was that November and the third phase (70 lots) was September 1976.
 Multi-use residential zoning allowed single family duplex or single wide mobile homes.
 By 1976, problems with wastewater drainage were evident.
 Launched by Pritchard Developments, the properties were later marketed as flat serviced lots, paved roads, and suitable for mobile homes.
-By 1998, 144 homes stood on the these lots.
+By 1998, 144 homes stood on these lots.

 Installed in 1972, the water supply infrastructure was upgraded in 2010.
 A further upgrade went out to tender in 2022.

 In 1989, the shell of the new 4000 ft2 community hall was erected at 1714 Duck Range Road.
 Around 1992, the interior was completed.
 In 1993, the Pritchard voluntary fire department was established.

 Although rodeo schools were held for a couple of years in the mid-1970s and a rodeo held in the mid-1980s, the annual Pritchard Rodeo did not commence until 1994.
 In 2016, a new grandstand replaced the old one at the Pritchard Rodeo Grounds.

 The wastewater treatment plant, constructed during 1997–1998 for the Pritchard Developments subdivision, was upgraded in the mid-2010s.

 Immediately northwest of the bridge, Riverside Living is a planned 65-unit manufactured home development.
 During the 2010s, most of the 24 units of the first phase were erected.
 In 2013, a district waste transfer station opened.

 Agriculture and horse stables primarily make up the local economy.
 A gas station stands adjacent to the general store/post office.
 The Pritchard Evangelical Free Church holds Sunday services in the community hall.
 Pritchard Provincial Park is to the east on the north shore.

 One estimate puts the 2021 population as 1,500 for the general area.
 Based on the increase in housing stock since the 1991 census, the 2021 Pritchard population should number about 1,000.